 Develop lifelong learning as a discipline of study and field of practice, and, engage with diverse populations of adult learners, irrespective of caste, gender, class, ability and age

-DIPLOMA IN COUNSELLING SKILLS [ with exit option at Certificate Read More ]
+DIPLOMA IN COUNSELLING SKILLS [ Read More ]

 Programme Objectives of Diploma in Counselling is designed to give learners the underpinning knowledge, skills, and competencies to use interpersonal and counselling skills ethically and safely in a variety of contexts and roles.
 It is designed as an advanced training for professionals working in various work settings like health services, management and/or education related professions and volunteers, GOs and NGOs wherein counselling skills could be used.